The Book Place: The Bookworm

 Access fees

-In this intro to a story about elephants, the Bookworm banters with toy animals (‘Can I call you Ellie?’).
-The camera lingers on their fixed plastic faces, a visual contrast to his constant wriggle.
-The moment captures a familiar childhood instinct – animating the inanimate – while also hinting at the show’s knack for sliding between sweetness, silliness and a sliver of surreal tension.
+In this intro to a story about elephants, the Bookworm banters with a bunch of toy animals (‘Can I call you Zeb?’).
+The camera lingers on their fixed plastic faces, a visual contrast to his constant, fleshy wriggle.
+A wriggle that makes him feel uncomfortably alive.
+The moment captures a familiar childhood instinct – animating the inanimate – while showcasing the show’s knack for sliding between sweetness, silliness and the surreal.

-The slightly rickety production, the wink of oddball humour and the willingness to get a bit weird all mark the clip as peak early-’90s children’s TV.
+The slightly rickety production, the wink of oddball humour and the willingness to get a bit weird cement The Book Place as peak ’90s children’s TV.